cirKITers/qml-essentials/docs/usage.md

 ## Data-Reuploading

-This idea is one of the core features of our framework and builds upon the work by [*Schuld et al. (2020)*](https://doi.org/10.48550/arXiv.2008.08605).
+The idea of repeating the input encoding is one of the core features of our framework and builds upon the work by [*Schuld et al. (2020)*](https://doi.org/10.48550/arXiv.2008.08605).
 Essentially, it allows us to represent a quantum circuit as a truncated Fourier series, which is a powerful feature that enables the model to mimic arbitrary non-linear functions.
 The number of frequencies that the model can represent is constrained by the number of data encoding steps within the circuit.